skmorgane/biodiversity-course/schedule.md

     * Class Activity: Alpha, Beta, Gamma

 * September 22: Patterns in Body Size
+      - Question for discussion
+            1. There is a variety of evidence suggesting shrinking body sizes is one of the expected responses to climate change (no I'm not making this up.
+You can read this if you want to know more but this is not required for class: [Declining body size: a third universal response to warming?](https://doi.org/10.1016/j.tree.2011.03.005).
+Think about the two assigned papers.
+What impacts might declining body sizes have on current body size distributions and food webs?
     * Reading: [Body size in ecological networks](https://doi.org/10.1016/j.tree.2005.04.005)
-         - Questions for discussion
-            1. Imagine a food web with a large apex predator.
-That predator goes extinct and a smaller predator is introduced.
-The smaller predator is the same trophic level - just smaller.
-What changes in the ecosystem do you expect to see?
-Use the information in the two assigned papers to help you figure out things that might happen.
     * Reading: [Relationships between body size and abundance in ecology](https://doi.org/10.1016/j.tree.2007.03.007)
-    *

 * September 27:
     * Discussion: Food Webs and Networks
          * Readings: [Network thinking in ecology and evolution](https://doi.org/10.1016/j.tree.2005.04.004)